3and4/Leither/README_EN.md

 Create MiMei  ok
 mid= RXN74QNeiY08LRSaoeQhx3nOLTC
 ```
 A mimei is created with ID RXN74QNeiY08LRSaoeQhx3nOLTC, default type is file.
+Another mimei type is a Redis database.

 After creation, data can be filled into the mimei.

 **Fill an IPFS file into a mimei:**
-Mimeis support IPFS files and file systems.
+Mimei support IPFS files and file systems.

 Place an IPFS file into a mimei:
 ```shell